Security Team

 Server operations in individual datacenters

-Operation and oversight of servers that ensure the operation of services for the above-mentioned companies and their customers.
+Operation and oversight of the servers that run services for the companies listed above and their customers.

 DNS server services